Asilvorcarp/Auto-Fill-Verification-Code-Box-of-ZJU/README.md

 A good idea about Computer Graphics, which will also improve my ability of frontend programming.

-Now: Auto-Fill the verification code box of ZJU library reservation website when logining.
+Now: Auto-Fill the verification code box of ZJU library reservation website when loginning.

 The Url: http://10.203.97.155/home/book (Is only accessible to ZJU students and workers)